MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/image.md

 mobile:
   swipe: |
-    The screenreader reads the alt text (ignored if decorative)
+    The screen reader reads the alt text (ignored if decorative)

 screenreader:
   name:  |